hypo69/hypo/pytest/gemini - set 2/en/src/webdriver/__init__.md

 4. **MODE Variable Test:**  A test verifies that the `MODE` variable is correctly assigned.

 5. **Missing Method Tests:**  Crucially, the provided code doesn't define any methods on the `Driver` class or the other classes.
-The example `test_driver_start` (commented out) demonstrates how to test methods *when they exist.*  You *must* add tests for actual methods and functionality within each class.
+The example `test_driver_start` (commented out) demonStartes how to test methods *when they exist.*  You *must* add tests for actual methods and functionality within each class.

 6. **Fixtures:**  No fixtures are needed in this example, but you will need them if you have setup/teardown required for your driver instantiation, or if the `Driver` class relies on external data.